julienherrero/awesome-list/README.md

 - [joreilly/FantasyPremierLeague](https://github.com/joreilly/FantasyPremierLeague) - Fantasy Premier League Kotlin Multiplatform sample using Jetpack Compose, Compose for Desktop and SwiftUI (and Room for local persistence)
 - [joreilly/PeopleInSpace](https://github.com/joreilly/PeopleInSpace) - Kotlin Multiplatform sample with SwiftUI, Jetpack Compose, Compose for Wear, Compose for Desktop, and Compose for Web clients along with Ktor backend.
 - [jwstegemann/fritz2](https://github.com/jwstegemann/fritz2) - Easily build reactive web-apps in Kotlin based on flows and coroutines.
+- [kaleidot725/ScrcpyHub](https://github.com/kaleidot725/ScrcpyHub) - ScrcpyHub is a GUI application to use scrcpy. scrcpy is a tool to mirror the android screen.
+(Scrcpy GUI)
 - [karmarama/nearbyPong](https://github.com/karmarama/nearbyPong) - Android game which uses Nearby API to play remotely with other player with no connection
 - [khushpanchal/EventKT](https://github.com/khushpanchal/EventKT) - 🚀 EventKT is an Android tracking library that efficiently group events and implements disk caching to safeguard against crashes, providing insightful analytics for app performance and user behaviour. 🚀
 - [kirmanak/Mealient](https://github.com/kirmanak/Mealient) - An Android client for a self-hosted recipe manager Mealie.